SciCatProject/scicatlive/README.md

 # Getting Started

-The following steps will get you up and running with a basic deployment of SciCat with the components running in containers.
+The following steps will get you up and running in minutes with a basic deployment of SciCat with the components running in containers.

 Firstly [clone this repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).